Toniebox Black Friday deal sees the device reduced to an all-time low

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 If you’re looking to get some Christmas shopping done in the Black Friday sales, you’ve come to the right place because kids’ toy deals are dropping thick and fast.
-Case in point: we’ve just spotted a toniebox Black Friday deal that will save you 20 per cent on the starter kit.
+Case in point: we’ve just spotted a toniebox Black Friday deal that will save you 20 per cent on the popular audio player.

 Follow live: Black Friday latest deals as they drop